MarkoVitkovic/expense_tracker/README.md

 * [Contact](#contact)

 ## General info
 App that track expenses.
 Made for study react.
 In this project I use react hooks(useState, useContext, useReducer) and context API.
+Feel fre to clone or download this repo.

 ## Screenshots
 ![](https://github.com/MarkoVitkovic/react-expense_tracker/blob/master/img.png)